ansible/ansible-dev-tools/docs/installation.md

 ## Requirements

-- Python 3.10: ADT requires Python 3.10 or later.
+- Python 3.10: ansible-dev-tools requires Python 3.10 or later.
 Make sure you have Python 3.10 installed on your system before proceeding.

 ## Installation

 `pip install ansible-dev-tools`

-Once installation is completed, see the [User Guide](user-guide/index.md) for more details about ADT usage.
+Once installation is completed, see the [User Guide](user-guide/index.md) for more details about ansible-dev-tools usage.

 ### Latest Releases

 - GitHub
-  To view the latest releases, see the [ADT GitHub releases page](https://github.com/ansible/ansible-dev-tools/releases).
+  To view the latest releases, see the [ansible-dev-tools GitHub releases page](https://github.com/ansible/ansible-dev-tools/releases).
 Each release includes detailed release notes outlining new features, improvements, and bug fixes.

 - PyPI
-  The [PyPI page for ADT](https://pypi.org/project/ansible-dev-tools/) provides information on the latest stable release and allows you to download specific versions of the package.
+  The [PyPI page for ansible-dev-tools](https://pypi.org/project/ansible-dev-tools/) provides information on the latest stable release and allows you to download specific versions of the package.

 ## Upgrade

-To upgrade ADT to the latest version, use the following pip command:
+To upgrade ansible-dev-tools to the latest version, use the following pip command:

 `pip install --upgrade ansible-dev-tools`

 ## Downgrade

-If needed, you can downgrade ADT to a specific version using the following pip command:
+If needed, you can downgrade ansible-dev-tools to a specific version using the following pip command:

 `pip install ansible-dev-tools==desired-version`

 ## Uninstallation

-If you need to uninstall ADT, use the following pip command:
+If you need to uninstall ansible-dev-tools, use the following pip command:

 `pip uninstall ansible-dev-tools`